rosflight/rosflight_docs/docs/rosflight/user-guide/parameter-configuration.md

 * IMU low-pass filter constant
 * RC receiver type (PPM or SBUS)

 and so on.
-Access to all parameters is enabled via ROS services advertised by `rosflight_io` while the flight controller is connected.
+Access to all parameters is enabled via ROS2 services advertised by `rosflight_io` while the flight controller is connected.

 ## Parameter Interface